OpenDDS/OpenDDS/docs/cmake.md

 - These properties are not exported with the target because the those paths may not be valid any more if the build directory has been removed or the export is being used on another machine.
-- As passing non-IDL files passed to `OPENDDS_TARGET_SOURCES` is deprecated, those files don't show up in these lists even if they are given `PUBLIC` or `INTERFACE` scope.
+- As passing non-IDL files to `OPENDDS_TARGET_SOURCES` is deprecated, those files don't show up in these lists even if they are given `PUBLIC` or `INTERFACE` scope.

 The properties are: